 2. Kissena Park, Queens

-Kissena Park is one of the places to check if you are looking for the easiest road test site in Queens because it has low traffic at any moment.
+Kissena Park is one of the places to check if you are looking for the easiest NYC road test locations because it has low traffic at any moment.
 All you have to watch out for are the speed bumps and stop signs.

 At the beginning of the test is the bike lane, so if you are to turn right from the main street, make sure you check the passenger mirror to see if there is a bike approaching.